Agah Oktay Güner

-Agah Oktay Güner (born 1937) is a Turkish journalist and politician who held various cabinet posts and served in different parties, including Nationalist Movement Party, Motherland Party and True Path Party.
+Agah Oktay Güner (June 21, 1937 - September 8, 2025) was a Turkish journalist and politician who held various cabinet posts and served in different parties, including Nationalist Movement Party, Motherland Party and True Path Party.

 Early life and education

 Güner was born in Bayburt in 1937.
 He graduated from Konya High School.
 He received a degree in law from Ankara University and obtained his PhD in economics from the University of Paris.
 His PhD thesis was about economic state enterprises and economic development.

 During his university studies in Ankara Güner began his political activity in 1954 being a member of the nationalist youth group Turkish Hearths.

 Career and activities

-Güner worked at different public institutions.
+Güner became a member of the conservative think tank called Thinkers Club (Aydınlar Kulübü) in 1962 which was the precursor of the Intellectuals' Hearth (Aydınlar Ocağı).
+He worked at different public institutions.
 In 1977 he joined the Nationalist Movement Party.
 He was first elected to the Parliament in 1977 and served as the deputy of Konya in the 16th term.
-In the 41st government he served as the minister of commerce between 21 July 1977 and 5 January 1978.
+In the 41st government he was the minister of commerce between 21 July 1977 and 5 January 1978.
 Following the 1980 coup in Turkey he was arrested and sentenced to death.
 He later was acquitted and released from the prison.

-He joined the Motherland Party and was elected to the Parliament in 1995 serving as a deputy of Ankara in the 20th term.
+Güner joined the Motherland Party and was elected to the Parliament in 1995 serving as a deputy of Ankara in the 20th term.
 In the 53rd government he was the minister of culture between 6 March and 28 June 1996.
 In 1999 he was elected as a deputy from Balıkesir and served in the 21st term of the Parliament.
 In 2002 he resigned from the Motherland Party and joined the True Path Party.

 Güner was among the contributors of the newspapers Tercüman ve Türkiye.
-He is one of the writers of Yeniçağ newspaper.
+He was one of the writers of Yeniçağ newspaper.